Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 Storing Leftovers

-You can keep the leftovers for up to 2 days in the fridge, in an airtight container.
+You can keep the leftovers in the fridge, in an airtight container, for up to two days, as shown in the image below.

 Unlike a lettuce-based salad such as this arugula salad, the veggies won’t wilt, but the salad’s flavor and texture will slowly deteriorate after about 24 hours in the fridge.

-Pour out some of the accumulated juices and give it an extra mix before serving it.
+Pour out some of the accumulated juices and stir the salad before serving it.

 More Salad Recipes